Skip to content

 This will also help to avoid the risk of organizational bloat, which indicates a tolerance for underperformers and complacency with status.

-Bloated businesses can be fat and happy but are usually lacking in preparation for the future and in establishment of strategic goals.
+Bloated businesses can be fat and happy but are usually lacking in preparation for the future and in the establishment of strategic goals.
 Over the long run, bloat never serves a business well.

 8. Review your organizational structure annually.